renanr0cha/100-days-of-code/log.md

 **Today's Progress**: Built the Profile page and began working on the Details page, also made the tag chip component.

 **Thoughts:** I think maybe I got covid again, I'm worried about my baby girl.

+### Day 16: July 20, 2022

+**Today's Progress**: Finish the details page and also put the navigation and routes of the project, finishing the 1st version of the front-end.

+**Thoughts:** No symptoms so far.
+I wonder if I already have the skills to began searching for entry level jobs.